richhiey/music-maker/README.md

 You can find the deployed application here - http://ai-music-maker.herokuapp.com/

-## Models implemented in the backend
+## Models to be implemented in the backend

 SING - https://engineering.fb.com/ai-research/sing/